Should I Get a Brachioplasty Consultation During the Private Health Fund Waiting Period?

 Dr Bernard Beldholm

-It’s never too early for an arm lift consultation with Dr. Bernard Beldholm, FRACS — even while you wait for the private health fund waiting period to end.
+It’s never too early for a brachioplasty (arm lift) consultation with Dr. Bernard Beldholm, FRACS — even while you wait for the private health fund waiting period to end.
 It’s smart to book a consultation ahead of time for many reasons.
 Keep reading to find out why!

 Book your appointment online now